 Since many houses are wood-based structures that also contain plaster and other materials that are susceptible to water damage, this can introduce leaks into the house’s roof that may not be discovered for months or even years.

-By the time a leak is discovered, there is sometimes significant water damage done to the roof, and in homes with attics, this can lead to items in storage being destroyed by water damage
+is sometimes significant water damage done to the roof, and in homes with

 as well.